 - Click on Google.

-- This will open your Google account – just log in as you would usually.
+- This will open your Google account – log in as usual.

-- You’ll see a message that macOS wants to access your Google Account, confirm that this is ok by clicking on Allow.
+- You’ll see a message that macOS wants to access your Google Account; confirm this by clicking Allow.

-- Now you’ll be directed back to System Preferences where you need to confirm if apps such as Mail, Contacts, Calendar and Notes should use the account.
+- Now you’ll be directed back to System Preferences, where you must confirm if apps such as Mail, Contacts, Calendar, and Notes should use the Account.
 Make sure that Mail is selected.

-- Now you will be able to send and receive Gmail emails in the Mail app.
+- Now you can send and receive Gmail emails in the Mail app.

 If you have a Yahoo!
-Aol, Microsoft Exchange account it is similarly simple to add it.
+AOL or Microsoft Exchange account, it is similarly simple to add it.

 How to add another email account

 You can add multiple email accounts this way.
-Just click on + and keep on adding your various email details as above.
+Just click on + and add your various email details as above.